RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 followed by 5 stages of FastRelax (similar to the [[batch relax example|BatchRelaxExample]]).
 The final structures were completely unfolded and I wanted to figure out where things went wrong.
-I loaded up the 5 intermediates states from their archives (as shown below) and was able to look at each structure.
+I loaded up the 5 intermediate states from their archives and was able to look at each structure.
 The protein was folded after the docking stage but was unfolded after the first FastRelax stage.